Obsideaock/Corndog/README.md

 ---

 ## Overview
 Project Corndog is an open-source quadruped microbot built around a Raspberry Pi 5 and Adafruit PCA9685 servo drivers.
-Originally conceived as a ground-based “drone” alternative for graduation, it’s grown into both a hobbyist platform and research testbed for inverse kinematics and machine learning.
+Originally conceived as a ground-based “drone” alternative, it’s grown into both a hobbyist platform and research testbed for sensors/coding and machine learning.

 ![Corndog in Halloween witch hat](/Assets/IMG_4835.jpg)